 When citing a source that has a page range, use pp. and then add the page numbers.
-Example: pp. 24-38.

 Need some more help?
-There is further good information here
+There is further good information here.

-ALL sources use this MLA citing format:
+ALL sources use this format:

 %%Last name of the author, First name of the author.
 “Source’s Title.”
 Container’s Title, roles and names of any other individuals who helped contribute to the source, the version of the source, any numbers associated with the source, the name of the publisher, the date the source was published, the location where individuals can find the source themselves (usually a URL or page range). *Title of Second Container, roles and names of any other contributors, the version of the second container, any numbers associated with the second container, the name of the second container’s publisher, the date the second container was published, location.

 *If the source does not have a second container, omit this last part of the citation.

 Remember, the Citation Machine MLA formatter can help you save time and energy when creating your citations.
 Check out our MLA Citation Machine pages to learn more.